Isomonodromic deformation: Applications

-Their universality as the simplest genuinely nonlinear integrable systems means that the isomonodromy equations have an extremely diverse range of applications.
+Their universality as some of the simplest nonlinear integrable systems means that the isomonodromy equations have a diverse range of applications.
 Perhaps of greatest practical importance is the field of random matrix theory.
 Here, the statistical properties of eigenvalues of large random matrices are described by particular transcendents.

 The initial impetus for the resurgence of interest in isomonodromy in the 1970s was the appearance of transcendents in correlation functions in Bose gases.

 They provide generating functions for moduli spaces of two-dimensional topological quantum field theories and are thereby useful in the study of quantum cohomology and Gromov–Witten invariants.

 'Higher-order' isomonodromy equations have recently been used to explain the mechanism and universality properties of shock formation for the dispersionless limit of the Korteweg–de Vries equation.

 They are natural reductions of the Ernst equation and thereby provide solutions to the Einstein field equations of general relativity; they also give rise to other (quite distinct) solutions of the Einstein equations in terms of theta functions.

 They have arisen in recent work in mirror symmetry - both in the geometric Langlands programme, and in work on the moduli spaces of stability conditions on derived categories.